algorithmica-org/algorithmica/content/english/hpc/architecture/assembly.md

 These are just the *general-purpose* registers that you can, with [some exceptions](../functions), use however you like in most instructions.
 There is also a separate set of registers for [floating-point arithmetic](/hpc/arithmetic/float), a bunch of very wide registers used in [vector extensions](/hpc/simd), and a few special ones that are needed for [control flow](../jumps), but we'll get there in time.

-**Constants** are just integer or floating point values: `42`, `0x2a`, `3.14`, `6.02e23`.
+**Constants** are just integer or floating-point values: `42`, `0x2a`, `3.14`, `6.02e23`.
 They are more commonly called *immediate values* because they are embedded right into the machine code.
-Because it may considerably increase the complexity of the instruction encoding, some instructions don't support immediate values, or allow just a fixed subset of them.
-In some cases you have to load a constant value into a register and then use it instead of an immediate value.
+Because it may considerably increase the complexity of the instruction encoding, some instructions don't support immediate values or allow just a fixed subset of them.
+In some cases, you have to load a constant value into a register and then use it instead of an immediate value.

 Apart from numeric values, there are also string constants such as `hello` or `world\n` with their own little subset of operations, but that is a somewhat obscure corner of the assembly language that we are not going to explore here.

 ### Moving Data

-Some instructions may have the same mnemonic, but have different operand types, in which case they are considered distinct instructions as they may perform slightly different operations and take different time to execute.
+Some instructions may have the same mnemonic, but have different operand types, in which case they are considered distinct instructions as they may perform slightly different operations and take different times to execute.
 The `mov` instruction is a vivid example of that, as it comes in around 20 different forms, all related to moving data: either between the memory and registers or just between two registers.
 Despite the name, it doesn't *move* a value into a register, but *copies* it, preserving the original.

 When used to copy data between two registers, the `mov` instruction instead performs *register renaming* internally — informs the CPU that the value referred by register X is actually stored in register Y — without causing any additional delay except for maybe reading and decoding the instruction itself.
 For the same reason, the `xchg` instruction that swaps two registers also doesn't cost anything.